Equip yourself with basic knowledge about the rail network, enhancing your journey when you begin your trip.

 Others (integrated with other cards eg. PAssion Card, SAFRA Card)

 Pros: Concession rates (on distance-based fares) will apply, monthly concession passes can be purchased, ability to track card transactions

 Recommended for tourists who plan to travel via public transport at least seven times in 3 days.

-Pros: Unlimited basic* bus and train rides
+Pros: Unlimited travel* on basic bus services, MRT and LRT trains